• About

 The Marine Room ($$$$)

 This La Jolla legend has been in business for 80 years and offers the prettiest San Diego restaurant views.
-It’s been rated the best restaurants in La Jolla time and time again for good reason.
+It’s been rated the best restaurant in La Jolla time and time again for good reason.
 The food is mouth-watering and the service is unmatched.
 It’s situated right on the water at La Jolla Shores Beach.
 During high tide, they offer a high tide dinner in which the waves crash into the windows.
 Such a cool experience!

 girl holding a margarita overlooking a cove with palm trees